Rotational falls: Helmets

 The rules of competition as guided by the FEI and individually enforced by countries around the world with their own bodies drafting standards for riders state that all riders are required to wear "an accredited safety helmet during cross country competition".
 These standards are reviewed and updated regularly by both the FEI and individual countries.
 For example, Equestrian Australia have introduced a new regulation, Helmet Tagging.
-This will "enable officials to more easily identify those helmets complying with standards", all helmets but have a coloured tag on them visible to officials which conveys the helmet has been checked and complies to current standards.
+This will "enable officials to more easily identify those helmets complying with standards", all helmets must have a coloured tag on them visible to officials which conveys the helmet has been checked and complies to current standards.

 Body protectors

-Body protectors are pieces of equipment used by riders in many different types of riding; one particular type is the cross country phase of eventing.
+Body protectors are pieces of equipment used by riders in many different types of riding, including the cross country phase of eventing.
 A body protector traditionally "is a foam filled vest to be worn over clothes".
-It is designed to protect the upper body (ribs and spine) from serious injury if a fall occurs.
-The regulation of body protectors had been discussed by the National Eventing Committee (NEC) many times, however, "only by the end of 2006 did the NEC decide that body protectors would be compulsory".
-Between 2000 and 2006 a study was conducted on body protectors in which riders were asked 'Were you wearing a back protector?', over 90% of riders "indicated that they were wearing one, despite there being no regulation of requiring this".
+It is designed to protect the upper body (the ribs and spine) from serious injury if a fall occurs.
+The regulation of body protectors had been discussed by the National Eventing Committee (NEC) many times; however, "only by the end of 2006 did the NEC decide that body protectors would be compulsory".
+Between 2000 and 2006 a study was conducted on body protectors in which riders were asked 'Were you wearing a back protector?'; over 90% of riders "indicated that they were wearing one, despite there being no regulation requiring this".

-In 2009 a new type of body protector was introduced, inflatable vests.
-The design is of "a gas canister, connected by a cord to the horse's saddle, is discharged when the cord is pulled during a fall, inflating the jacket in a fraction of a second".
-This design has the potential to reduce the chance of fatality as a result of a rotational fall due to its design aiming to disperse the force of an impact "and reduce compression of the chest".
+In 2009 a new type of body protector was introduced, the inflatable vest.
+The design is of "a gas canister, connected by a cord to the horse's saddle, [that] is discharged when the cord is pulled during a fall, inflating the jacket in a fraction of a second".
+This design has the potential to reduce the chance of fatality as a result of a rotational falls due to its design aiming to disperse the force of an impact "and reduce compression of the chest".

-Greasing legs
+Greasing horse's legs

-Although there are less protective measures available for horses, one key technique used by riders to increase the safety of the course for the horse is greasing legs.
+Although fewer protective measures are available for horses, one key technique used by riders to increase the safety of the horse is greasing its legs.
 Riders place grease on "a horse's front and hind legs to prevent trauma from the brush jumps, and if they hit an obstacle, they'll slide off it a little bit more".
-This particularly assists in the prevention of rotational falls as it encourages the legs, even if they hit the jump to slide over, as opposed to be caught or left behind causing a possible trip or rotational fall.
+This practice assists in preventing of rotational falls as it helps the legs, even if they hit the jump, to slide over it instead of being caught or left behind and causing a trip or fall.